View All Docs

 Parabola refers to this parameter as the Pagination Key.
 To request additional pages from Intercom's API, set the Pagination Key to page.

-The Page Start Value is the first page to be requested.
+The Starting page is the first page to be requested.
 Most often, that value will be set to 0.
 For most pagination settings, 0 is the first page.
-The Increment each page by value is the number of pages to advance to.
+The Increment by value is the number of pages to advance to.
 A value of 1 will fetch the next page.
 A value of 10 will fetch every tenth page.

 Offset and Limit Based Pagination